pyueh-osi/Edgecmd-Docs/V1.1/Configuration/Configure adapter_1-1.md

 ## Configure with JSON Files

-You can also configure the adapter by a JSON file input into the EdgeCmd application.
+You can also configure the adapter by importing a JSON file into the EdgeCmd application.
 A file import completely replaces the existing configurations; therefore, you cannot use it to change individual values in a facet without modifying others.

 ### Import bulk configuration